The Night of the Doctor

-"The Night of the Doctor" is a mini-episode of the British science fiction television programme Doctor Who.
-It was made available on BBC iPlayer and YouTube on 14 November 2013, as part of the BBC One lead-up to the show's 50th anniversary special.
-It was written by Steven Moffat and starred Paul McGann as the Doctor.
+"The Night of the Doctor" is a mini-episode of the BBC television series Doctor Who, released online on 14 November 2013 to promote the series's upcoming 50th anniversary special "The Day of the Doctor".
+Written by series head writer Steven Moffat, the episode is set during the Time War and features the Eighth Doctor's (Paul McGann) previously unseen regeneration into the War Doctor (John Hurt).

-The episode is set during the Time War and shows the previously unseen last moments of the Eighth Doctor and his artificially controlled regeneration into the War Doctor.
-It is McGann's second on-screen appearance as the Doctor, following his debut in the 1996 television film.
+"The Night of the Doctor" originated from Moffat's desire to see the origin of the War Doctor, who would be introduced in the upcoming episode "The Day of the Doctor".
+It contains McGann's second on-screen appearance as the Doctor following his debut in Doctor Who: The Movie (1996); his involvement was intentionally not publicised to surprise viewers.
+It was shot in May 2013 shortly after principal photography on "The Day of the Doctor" was completed.

 Plot

-During the Time War, the Eighth Doctor attempts to rescue pilot Cass, whose spacecraft is crashing into the planet Karn.
-When Cass realises that the Doctor is a Time Lord, she refuses his aid, ignoring his claims that he has never taken part in the devastating Time War.
+During the destructive Time War between the Daleks and Time Lords, the Eighth Doctor attempts to rescue a pilot, Cass, whose spacecraft is crashing into the planet Karn.
+When Cass realises that the Doctor is a Time Lord, she refuses his aid, ignoring his claims that he has never taken part in the war.
 The Doctor refuses to abandon Cass, and both are killed when the ship crashes.

-On the planet, the Doctor is taken in by the Sisterhood of Karn, who revive him temporarily; Cass, however, is beyond their help.
-The Sisterhood offer the Doctor a selection of potions which, if consumed before he expires, will not only trigger his regeneration into a new form, but allow him to choose which characteristics his next incarnation will have.
-They convince the Doctor that he must take action to end the Time War, which "threatens all reality".
-The Doctor initially refuses, but after seeing Cass's dead body, he agrees that a doctor is not needed any more and asks for a potion that will turn him into "a warrior".
-Saluting the memory of his past companions, he drinks the potion and regenerates into a new incarnation, who wears Cass's bandolier, and is "Doctor No More".
+The Doctor is temporarily revived by the Sisterhood of Karn; Cass, however, is beyond their help.
+Ohila, a member of the Sisterhood, offers the Doctor a selection of potions which, if consumed before he expires, will not only trigger his regeneration into a new form, but allow him to choose which characteristics his next incarnation will have.
+She implores the Doctor to take action to end the Time War before the crossfire destroys all reality.
+The Doctor initially refuses, but after his experience with Cass, he agrees that a doctor is not needed any more and asks for a potion that will make him "a warrior".
+Saluting the memory of his past companions, he drinks the potion and regenerates into a new incarnation, the War Doctor (John Hurt).
+Wearing Cass's bandolier, this new incarnation declares he is "Doctor no more".